AznFuzionCuizine/habitar-backend/README.md

 * Rails version: **5.2.1**

 # Installation
-Make sure you have the correct version of Ruby (2.5.1)
+Make sure you have the correct version of Ruby (2.5.1):
 ```
 ruby -v
 ```
-If you need to update, use a ruby version management solution to install the correct version (example given for rvm, rbenv is fairly similar)
+If you need to update, use a ruby version management solution to install the correct version (example given for rvm, rbenv is fairly similar):
 ```
 rvm install 2.5.1
 rvm use 2.5.1
 ```
-Install the latest version of Bundler
+Install the latest version of Bundler:
 ```
 gem install bundler
 ```
-Use bundler to install the rest of the dependencies
+Use bundler to install the rest of the dependencies:
 ```
 bundle install
 ```
-Set up the Database
+Set up the database:
 ```
 rails db:create
 rails db:migrate
 ```
-Start the server
+Start the server:
 ```
 rails s
 ```